code4ref/code4ref.github.io/symplectic.md

 ![Image](SymplecticImages/GoToPublications.png)

-This will bring you to you complete publications list, showing those that you have claimed, those that are pending and those that you have rejected - possibly because they have been wrongly identified as yours by the system.
+This will bring you to your complete publications list, showing those that you have claimed, those that are pending and those that you have rejected - possibly because they have been wrongly identified as yours by the system.
 On this screen, click on "**Add a new publication**" on the top-right corner:

 ![Image](SymplecticImages/AddNewPublication.png)

-A very large list of outcomes to add opens - good to remind you of other things that you could (should) be submitting - and among them, "**Add a new software / code**".
+A very large list of types of outcomes to add opens - good to remind you of other things that you could (should) be submitting - and among them, "**Add a new software / code**".

 ![Image](SymplecticImages/AddNewSoftware.png)

-When clicking in that option, the process of adding a new software starts:
+When selecting that option, the process of adding a new software starts:

 1 - A screen appears to search for the software, just in case it is already in the database (it might have been added by a colleague).